Trend Following Performance Report — July, 2023

 • Is Rebalanced monthly;

 • Has an inception date of 1st January 2000

-As of 31st July 2022, the TTU TF Index at the date of writing this report reported 53 Programs.
-For the prior month the TTU TF Index comprised 58 Programs.
-The difference in number is attributed to the different number of Programs reporting for the month.
-The average return for the Index is calculated from the average produced from Programs that have reported for this month.
+As of 31st July 2023, the TTU TF Index at the date of writing this report included the results of 55 Programs.
+The monthly return for the Index is calculated using the average return produced from those Programs who have reported for the month.